xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 *Boundary note:*

-Falsifying TU encoding != solving canonical statement.
+Falsifying a Tension Universe encoding is not the same as solving the canonical statement.
 This experiment can reject specific choices of encoding, model library, and tension functional, but it does not by itself decide whether any deeper or alternative description of dark energy or modified gravity can solve the canonical problem.

 ---